HajimeKawahara/exojax/documents/tutorials/amclouds.rst

     muc_enstatite=molmass("MgSiO3")
     muc_Fe=molmass("Fe")

 Let’s compute the terminal velocity.
-We can compute the terminal velocity of cloud particle using atm.vterm.vf. vmap is again applied to vf.
+We can compute the terminalvelocity of cloud particle using `atm.vterm.vf <../exojax/exojax.atm.html#exojax.atm.vterm.vf>`_.
+See ":doc:`../userguide/vterm`" in the userguide for the details. vmap is again applied to vf.

 .. code:: ipython3